breakdance/breakdance/support/src/content/examples.md

 ## code

-Anchors inside `<code>` tags are not converted.
+Everything inside `<code>` tags is left as-is.
 The following HTML:

 ```html
 <code><a href="/some-link">Foo</a></code>
 ```

-Converts to:
+Results in:

 ```
 `<a href="/some-link">Foo</a></code>`